Q: How do I get on the SEAPAX mailing list?

 Q: I’m curious about joining the board or a board committee.
 Where can I find more information?

 A: For specific committees, email the board committee chair to see how you can get involved.
-The SEAPAX Board meets every other month (usually the first Sunday afternoon).
+The SEAPAX Board meets every other month (usually the first Sunday morning).
 All board meetings are open to the community.
 Check out our board page for more info.

 Q: What is the relationship between SEAPAX, the NPCA and the Peace Corps?